Academic Support Services

 Students enrolled at the university register for courses in advance of the fall and spring semesters, winter intersession, and summer sessions, on a schedule announced by the registrar.
 Registration booklets are published in advance of each session with details of procedures to be followed and the courses offered.

 Students should seek the help of their faculty advisor when selecting courses.
-They must meet the prerequisites for courses or obtain specific permission from the instructor to enroll.
+They must meet the prerequisites for courses or, when necessary, obtain specific permission from the instructor to enroll.

 For details, see the university Web site or call the Registrar’s Office at (203) 837-9200.